wbyoung/jsi/index.md

 ---
-layout: default
+layout: page
-title: Home
+title: "Portland Code School: JavaScript Immersion"
 ---

-# Portland Code School: JavaScript Immersion

 Welcome to PCS.
 This site will host the course curriculum and links to various resources that we'll use throughout the course.